testpilot0/covid/README.md

 and run the entire pipeline with a single command.
 That allows data scientist run multiple computation experiments in parallel and explore various models for outcome prediction.

-Third pipile in initial stage of development:

-  COVID_Mutated.ipynb
-It is a template to explore virus mutations.